puppetlabs/puppet-specifications/language/resource-api/README.md

   end
 ```

 Declaring this feature restricts the resource from being run "locally".
 It executes all external interactions through the `context.transport` instance.
 The way the instance is set up is runtime specific.
 In Puppet, it is configured through the [`device.conf`](https://puppet.com/docs/puppet/5.3/config_file_device.html) file, and only available when running under [`puppet device`](https://puppet.com/docs/puppet/5.3/man/device.html).
+We recommend using the [device_manager module](https://forge.puppet.com/puppetlabs/device_manager) to deploy device configuration and credentials.
+In Bolt, credentials are passed in through the [`inventory.yaml`](https://puppet.com/docs/bolt/latest/inventory_file.html#remote-targets).

-To support Puppet versions prior to 6, see the [Legacy Support](#legacy-support) section below.
+To use remote resources, you need a transport.
+See below for how they are defined and implemented.

-### Transport
+### Transports

 ```ruby
 # lib/puppet/transport/schema/nexus.rb